master-sauce/AndroWall/README.md

 As an open source project, AndroWall welcomes contributions from the security community.
 Whether you're reporting bugs, suggesting features, or submitting code, your input helps improve privacy for everyone.

-## License

-AndroWall is released under the MIT license, allowing for free use, modification, and distribution while preserving the original copyright notice.

 ---